Ppdeixler/Broggy/README.md

-This game is actually on the Play Store, it was first experience with Unity.
+This game is actually on the Play Store, it was my first experience with Unity.